 Significantly higher fines could be imposed for speeding in school zones or construction zones when workers are present.
 Additionally, speeding 30 miles per hour or more over the maximum speed limit in any area could result in a mandatory court appearance, in which case a judge could choose to impose a heftier fine or additional penalties, such as successful completion of driving school.

 Other penalties that could be imposed for speeding in West Palm Beach include having points added to your driving record, mandatory completion of a driving school, suspension of the driver’s license, or revocation of the driver’s license.
 Points can be added to the driving record when a speeding ticket is issued and your license could be suspended when a certain number of points have accumulated within a specific timeframe.
+A lawyer in West Palm Beach could help you mitigate any additional penalties associated with the issuance of a speeding ticket.

 Contact a West Palm Beach Speeding Ticket Attorney